mosh3eb/merlin/docs/source/user_guide/layer.rst

 Experiment-driven
 ~~~~~~~~~~~~~~~~~

-For detector-heavy workflows, configure a :class:`perceval.Experiment` and pass
-it directly.
-The layer inherits the circuit, detectors, and any photon-loss
-noise model you attached.
-This scheme
-is the one that gives the user the most options when utilizing a QuantumLayer.
+If you want to simulate a noise model or specify detectors characteristics, configure a :class:`perceval.Experiment` and pass it directly.
+The QuantumLayer inherits the circuit, detectors, and any photon-loss noise model you attached.
+This scheme is the one that gives the user the most options when utilizing a QuantumLayer.

 .. code-block:: python